-2.5.4 Conditions and Procedures Codes (OPICD1X-OPICD4X, OPPRO1X), and Clinical Classification Codes (OPCCC1X-OPCCC4X)
+2.6.4 Conditions and Procedures Codes (OPICD1X-OPICD4X, OPPRO1X-OPPRO3X), and Clinical Classification Codes (OPCCC1X-OPCCC4X)

 Information on household-reported medical conditions and procedures associated with each outpatient visit is provided on this file.
-There are up to four condition and CCS codes (OPICD1X-OPICD4X, OPCCC1X-OPCCC4X) and one procedure code (OPPRO1X) listed for each outpatient visit.
+There are up to four condition and CCS codes (OPICD1X-OPICD4X, OPCCC1X-OPCCC4X) and up to three procedure codes (OPPRO1X-OPPRO3X) listed for each outpatient visit.
 In order to obtain complete information on conditions and procedures associated with an event, the analyst must link to the Medical Conditions File.
 Please see Section 5.0 for details on how to link this file to the Medical Conditions File.
 The user should note that due to confidentiality restrictions, provider-reported condition information is not publicly available.

-The medical conditions reported by the Household Component respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 2000 ICD-9-CM codes, including medical condition and V codes (see Health Care Financing Administration, 1980), by professional coders.
-Although codes were verified and error rates did not exceed 3 percent for any coder, data users/analysts should not presume this level of precision in the data; the ability of household respondents to report condition data that can be coded accurately should not be assumed (see Cox and Cohen, 1985; Cox and Iachan, 1987; Edwards, et al, 1994; and Johnson and Sanchez, 1993).
+The medical conditions and procedures reported by the Household Component respondent were recorded by the interviewer as verbatim text, which were then coded to fully-specified 2004 ICD-9-CM codes, including medical condition and V codes (see Health Care Financing Administration, 1980), by professional coders.
+Although codes were verified and error rates did not exceed 2.5 percent for any coder, data users/analysts should not presume this level of precision in the data; the ability of household respondents to report condition data that can be coded accurately should not be assumed (see Cox and Cohen, 1985; Cox and Iachan, 1987; Edwards, et al, 1994; and Johnson and Sanchez, 1993).
 For detailed information on conditions, please refer to the documentation on the Medical Conditions File.

-The ICD-9-CM conditions and procedures codes were aggregated into clinically meaningful categories.
-These categories, included on the file as OPCCC1X-OPCCC4X, were generated using Clinical Classification Software [formerly known as Clinical Classifications for Health Care Policy Research (CCHPR)], (Elixhauser, et al., 1998), which aggregates conditions and V-codes into 260 mutually exclusive categories, most of which are clinically homogeneous.
+The ICD-9-CM condition codes were aggregated into clinically meaningful categories.
+These categories, included on the file as OPCCC1X-OPCCC4X, were generated using Clinical Classification Software [formerly known as Clinical Classifications for Health Care Policy Research (CCHPR)], (Elixhauser, et al., 1998), which aggregates conditions and V-codes into 263 mutually exclusive categories, most of which are clinically homogeneous.

 In order to preserve respondent confidentiality, nearly all of the condition codes provided on this file have been collapsed from fully-specified codes to three-digit code categories.
 The reported ICD-9-CM code values were mapped to the appropriate clinical classification category prior to being collapsed to the three-digit categories.
+Similarly, the procedure codes have been collapsed from fully-specified codes to two-digit code categories.
+Because of this collapsing, it is possible for there to be duplicate ICD-9-CM condition or procedure codes linked to a single medical event when different fully-specified codes are collapsed into the same code.
+For more information on ICD-9-CM codes, see the HC-087 documentation.

-The conditions and procedures codes (and clinical classification codes) linked to each outpatient visit are sequenced in the order in which the conditions were reported by the household respondent, which was in order of input into database and not in order of importance or severity.
-Data users/analysts who use the MEPS 2000 Medical Conditions file in conjunction with this outpatient visit file should note that the order of conditions on this file is not identical to that on the Medical Conditions file.
+The condition and procedure codes (and clinical classification codes) linked to each outpatient visit are sequenced in the order in which the conditions were reported by the household respondent, which was in order of input into the database and not in order of importance or severity.
+Data users/analysts who use the MEPS 2004 Medical Conditions file in conjunction with this outpatient visit file should note that the order of conditions on this file is not identical to that on the Medical Conditions file.

-2.5.5 Flat Fee Variables (FFEEIDX, FFOPTYPE, FFBEF00, FFTOT01)
+2.6.5 Flat Fee Variables (FFEEIDX, FFOPTYPE, FFBEF04, FFTOT05)

-2.5.5.1 Definition of Flat Fee Payments
+2.6.5.1 Definition of Flat Fee Payments